hanbeotPark/CCNETS/README.md

 ## Usage

-The core functionality of Neucube Py revolves around the `reservoir` class, which represents the spiking neural network model.
-Here is a basic example of how to use Neucube Py:
+Here is a basic example of how to use CCNETS and SupervisedLearningwithCCNETs:

 ```python
 from ccnets.ccnets import CCNets